fatjonfreskina/Gym-Web-App/README.md

 - create a folder inside the tomcat web server installation folder called `gwa`
 - then go inside gwa and create two other subdirectories called : `avatars` and `medical_certificates`

-Before using this webapp you have to create and eventually populate the database.\
+Before using this webapp you have to create and eventually populate the database.<br />
-You can follow the instructions in `src/main/java/database/README.md`.\
+You can follow the instructions in `src/main/java/database/README.md`.<br />
 We have also created a Java class with path `src/main/java/database/DataBaseUtils.java` which allows you to create and populate your local database easily.